Amendments to the Voting Rights Act of 1965: 1970

 Through this legislation, Congress extended the special provisions for five years.
 Congress also expanded the coverage formula by supplementing it with 1968 trigger dates, bringing into coverage several new jurisdictions outside of the South and appeasing several Southern legislators who felt the original coverage formula unfairly singled out Southern states.
 Simultaneously, Congress amended the bailout provision to require covered jurisdictions seeking bailout to prove that they had not used a test or device in a discriminatory manner in the ten-year period preceding their bailout request, an increase from the original five-year period requirement.
 Congress also expanded the ban on using tests or devices to the entire nation.

 Congress also added new provisions to the Act.
 Two new provisions exclusively regulated presidential elections: one created uniform rules for voter registration and absentee voting, and the other prohibited states from applying their own durational residency requirements as voting qualifications.
 Influenced by the draft of males at least 18 years of age to fight in the Vietnam War, Senator Ted Kennedy convinced Congress to add a provision guaranteeing citizens at least 18 years of age the right to vote in federal, state, and local elections.
 In a statement explaining his decision to sign the amendments, Nixon expressed doubts that this provision was constitutional, and he instructed the Attorney General to expedite litigation to test its constitutionality.

 Later that year, the Supreme Court, in Oregon v.
 Mitchell (1970), struck down the part of the provision lowering the voting age in state elections as unconstitutional; the Court upheld only the part of the provision that lowered the voting age in federal elections.
 The decision precipitated the ratification of the Twenty-sixth Amendment the following year, which lowered the voting age in all elections to 18.

+Legislative Breakdown

+Summary

+The Senate passed its version by a 64–12 vote, and the House then passed it by a bipartisan 237–132 vote.
+The legislation was enacted on June 17, 1970, as the Voting Rights Act Amendments of 1970.
+President Nixon signed it into law on June 22.

+Details

+On December 11, 1969, the US House of Representatives passed the Voting Rights Act of 1970.
+Republicans voted in 152 in favor, 26 opposed, and 11 not voting.
+Democrats voted 82 in favor, 153 opposed, and 9 not voting.

+On March 13, 1970, the US Senate placed the bill on the floor for a vote, where it passed.
+Republicans voted 33 in favor, 1 opposed, and 9 not voting.
+Democrats voted 31 in favor, 11 opposed, and 15 not voting.